-- L_p is the average band sound pressure level for the four orientations of the equipment under test, in decibels (reference: 20 μPa), measured in accordance with 5.5; - R is the room constant in accordance with 5.3.
+$L{p(ST)}$ is the mean band sound pressure level (reference: 20 μPa) of the four orientations of the equipment under test ("source under test"), in decibels, measured in accordance with 6.5;

+R is the numerical value of the room constant in square meters, in accordance with 6.3.

-6 Method using calculated air absorption
+7 Method using calculated air absorption

 The basic assumption of this method is that the reverberant component dominates the sound field at the microphone positions.
-Experiments show that in the 16 kHz octave band the direct field may still be present.
-However, the microphone orientation specified in 4.4 significantly reduces the direct field contribution, and, therefore, the measured sound pressure level is determined by the reverberant field.
+Experiments show that in the 16 kHz octave band the direct field might still be present.
+However, the microphone orientation specified in 5.4 significantly reduces the direct field contribution, and, therefore, the measured sound pressure level is determined by the reverberant field.
 Furthermore, it is assumed that the total room absorption is due only to the absorption in air.
-Therefore, this method is a simplification of the method described in 5.3 and avoids the measurement of the reverberation time.
-The room absorption is directly calculated from the air absorption coefficient given in Table 1.
-The equations for calculating the air absorption coefficient are given in Annex A.
+Therefore, this method is a simplification of the method described in 6.3 and avoids the measurement of the reverberation time.
+The room absorption is directly calculated from the air absorption coefficient given in Tables 1 and 2 for the temperature range of 18 °C to 27 °C. The equations for calculating the air absorption coefficient are given in Annex A.

-6.2 Calculation of room constant
+7.2 Calculation of room constant

 At frequencies of 10 kHz and above, essentially all of the absorption in a reverberation test room is due to air absorption.
-Under these conditions, the room constant, R, of the reverberation test room is given by Equation (7):
+Under these conditions, the numerical value of the room constant, R, in square metres, for each frequency band of the reverberation test room is given by Formula (7):

-$$R = \frac{8 \cdot \alpha \cdot V}{1 - \frac{8 \cdot \alpha \cdot V}{S}}$$ (7)
+$$R = \frac{8 \cdot \alpha \cdot V}{1 - \frac{8 \cdot \alpha \cdot V}{S}}$$

-- α is the air absorption coefficient, in nepers per metre; α is given in Table 1 as a function of frequency, relative humidity and temperature of the air in the room; - S is the total surface area of the room boundaries, in square metres; - V is the volume of the room, in cubic metres.
+- α is the numerical value of the air absorption coefficient, in nepers per metre; it is given in Tables 1 and 2 as a function of frequency, relative humidity and temperature of the air in the room; - S is the numerical value of the total surface area, in square metres, of the room; - V is the numerical value of the volume of the room, in cubic metres.

-6.3 Installation of microphone and equipment
+7.3 Installation of microphone and equipment

-The microphone and the equipment under test shall be installed as described in 4.4 and 4.5, respectively.
+The microphone and the equipment under test shall be installed as described in 5.4 and 5.5, respectively.

-The procedures of 5.5 shall be followed.
+The procedures of 6.5 shall be followed.

-6.5 Calculation of sound power level
+7.5 Calculation of sound power level

-The procedures of 5.6 shall be followed.
+The procedures of 6.6 shall be followed.